omeid/conex/README.md

 ## Example
 Here is a complete example using a simple Echo service.

-Please note that you can ask for as many containers and different services as you want, they will all have appropriate names that consist of a uniq id per test, your package path, test name, container, and a serial indicator starting from 0.
-Not to worry about containers or tests stepping over each other.
+You can create many containers and different services as you want, you can also run multiple tests in parallel without conflict, conex creates the containers with uniqe names that consist of the test id, package path, test name, container, and an ordinal index starting from 0.
+This avoids container name conflicts across the board.

 ```go
 package example_test